 What is a Stroke?

 A stroke occurs when the blood flow to an area of the brain is interrupted by a blocked or broken blood vessel.
 When a stroke occurs, it kills brain cells in the immediate area.
 When the brain cells die, they release chemicals that set off a chain reaction that endangers brain cells in a larger surrounding area of brain tissue.
 Without prompt medical treatment, this larger area will also die.
 When brain cells die, the abilities that area of the brain controls are lost or impaired.
 The degree of recovery depends on the amount of brain cell death.
-To learn more about the three types of strokes, click here.
+To learn more about the two types of strokes, watch the videos below:

 There are several steps you can take to prevent stroke.
 The first is to know your risk for having a stroke.
 A stroke assessment will help you identify steps you may need to take to lower your risk level.
 There are also several prevention guidelines to help you guard against the possibility of stroke.

 There is a quick acronym to remember the warnings signs of stroke: FAST.

 Arm: trouble moving arm or leg on one side of the body